Tuesday, 20 November 2012

 Anytime movies

 A spectacularly successful time for genre cinema, the 1980s began with the likes of Altered States, Flash Gordon, and Scanners.
-The decade gave us three classic genre movies in 1982: Blade Runner, John Carpenter’s The Thing, and Videodrome - all of which, for me, rank highly in a list of the very best pictures of all time.
+The decade gave us three classic genre movies in 1982: Blade Runner, Carpenter’s The Thing, and Videodrome - all of which, for me, rank highly in a list of the very best pictures of all time.
 But there were many other favourites made in the 1980s: offbeat movies that are always watchable, and are well worth repeat viewings.
 They provide seemingly endless fun and I simply never get bored of seeing them again and again.
 They are ‘anytime movies’.
 They are problem solving choices when I cannot decide what else to watch.

 They are resistant to easy pigeonholing or any strict categorisation.
 They are usually combinations of adventure, comedy, romance, and music, with plenty of action.
 They cannot easily be defined as one particular genre because they mix together sci-fi and fantasy or horror elements, blending themes and tropes without becoming bland.
 As they are made with plenty of good humour, all of these movies have memorable and quotable dialogue, which is part of what ensures their cult status.